Movie Review: God's Not Dead (2014)

 She says all of this staring straight ahead.
 When she’s done, she blinks a few times, then her dementia returns.
 “Who are you?” she asks her son.

-Look, I get it.
-“God’s Not Dead” is popular with Christian conservatives because it’s their wish-fulfillment fantasy.
-Within its world, secularists are awful and tyrannical, believers are victimized and humble, but God has a plan.
-And in the end, the wicked are punished and the faithful prosper.
-It’s all nice and comfy.
-Why, there doesn’t seem to be any reason to leave.
+But think about how her words relate to “God’s Not Dead."
+The movie is popular with Christian conservatives because it’s their wish-fulfillment fantasy.
+Within it, secularists are awful and tyrannical but are punished, while believers are victimized and humble but prosper.
+No wonder they're going in droves.
+It’s a nice, comfy vision from which there doesn’t seem to be any reason to leave.